“Why Don’t They Change?!” Because They Aren’t (Yet) Able To

 • With Complexity, predictability doesn’t gradually reduce through “complicated” until it becomes Complex; there is a seismic shift between “complicated” and Complex, where almost everything is inverted (e.g. top-down becomes bottom-up, etc).

-Outside of the “prison” of Q1, the transitions around the quadrants we mentioned earlier are natural.
+Outside of the “prison” of Q1, the transitions around the quadrants we mentioned earlier are natural: they don’t involve breaking through these “fault lines”.

 In conclusion

-The quadrant model perfectly and simply explains the widening gap between today’s challenges and the ability to respond to them effectively.
+The quadrant model perfectly and simply describes and explains the widening gap between today’s challenges and the ability to respond to them effectively.

 It answers our partner’s impassioned “WHY DON’T THEY CHANGE?!?!”.